 language of leaves.

-So in a dryad flute, in its unique shape, in its solid bore strength, in the beauty of its unsplit grain and growth rings, in the color and texture of its bark and wood, in the character of its knots or crevices inlaid with colorful stone (a reminder of the rock and soil into which the tree sent its roots) and in the clear, sweet timbre of its voice, the spirit of the tree is invited to remain.
-A spirit of enchantment, opening your heart to the natural world and inviting you to sit with the trees and the birds above to sing a song of life.
+So in a dryad flute, in her unique shape, in her solid bore strength, in the beauty of her unsplit grain and growth rings, in the color and texture of her bark and wood, in the character of her knots or crevices inlaid with colorful stone (a reminder of the rock and soil into which the tree sent her roots) and in the clear, sweet timbre of her voice, the spirit of the tree is invited to remain, enchanting your heart to the natural world, inviting you to sit with the trees and the birds above to sing a song of life.

 Dryad Flutes are handcrafted to reflect the unique beauty, strength and spirit of the tree from which they were made.
 Though natural looking, each instrument is tuned and voiced with clarity and precision to a particular pentatonic key.